jfxueX/bash/commands/local/sed.md

 Click here to get file: [sed_include.sh](http://www.grymoire.com/Unix/Scripts/sed_include.sh)

 The order of the delete command
-"d" and the read file command
+`d` and the read file command
-"r" is important.
+`r` is important.
 Change the order and it will not work.
 There are two subtle actions that prevent this from working.
 The first is the
-"r" command writes the file to the output stream.
+`r` command writes the file to the output stream.
 The file is not inserted into the pattern space, and therefore cannot be modified by any command.
 Therefore the delete command does not affect the data read from the file.

 The other subtlety is the
-"d" command deletes the current data in the pattern space.
+`d` command deletes the current data in the pattern space.
 Once all of the data is deleted, it does make sense that no other action will be attempted.
 Therefore a
-"d" command executed in a curly brace also aborts all further actions.
+`d` command executed in a curly brace also aborts all further actions.
 As an example, the substitute command below is never executed:

 ```bash